gsklee/zero-to-shero/1-Into-Programming/Day-1.md

 The **syntax** of a programming language is like the grammar of English.

 ### Statements
 A **statement** is roughly like a complete sentence in English.
+For example, "the value of *b* multiplied by 2 is the value of *a*" is a statement.

-For example, "the value of *a*, which is the value of *b* multiplied by 2" is a statement.
+"the value of *a*, which is the value of *b* multiplied by 2"

 ### Expressions
 An **expression** is something that represents a **value**.
 For example, in the aforementioned sentence, there are a total of four expressions: